Is It Cheaper to Rent or Buy Right Now?

 The full monthly cost of homeownership includes:

 - Principal and interest: The base mortgage payment.
+Use the Mortgage Payment Calculator to model your exact loan.
 On a $320,000 loan at 6.75% for 30 years, this is approximately $2,076/month.

 - Property taxes: Typically 0.5–2.5% of home value annually.
 On a $400,000 home at 1.2%, that is $400/month.